KULeuven-Diepenbeek/osc-course/content/ch6-tasks/threads.md

   while(i < 2) {

+    // pthread_create has 4 parameters:
-    // 1. pointer to pthread_t to keep thread state, 2. configuration arguments for the thread (we use the defaults here)
+    // 1. pointer to pthread_t, needed to keep thread state
+    // 2. configuration arguments for the thread (passing NULL means we use the defaults here)
-    // 3. pointer to function that runs in separate thread, 4. parameters to pass to the thread (empty for doSomeThing) err = pthread_create(&(tid[i]), NULL, &doSomeThing, NULL);
+    // 3. pointer to the function that will run in a separate thread
+    // 4. parameters to pass to the thread (no arguments for startThreadJob, so we pass NULL)

+    err = pthread_create( &(tid[i]), NULL, &startThreadJob, NULL );

     if (err != 0) {
       printf("\ncan't create thread :[%s]", strerror(err));